What Is Inflammation & What Can You Do About It

 What is Inflammation?

-Inflammation comes from the Latin word “inflammare’ (in – ‘to cause to’ + flammare – ‘to catch fire’) and you’ll definitely feel like you have alight if you ever experience any of the classic symptoms of inflammation – redness, swelling, pain or heat.
+Inflammation comes from the Latin word “inflammare’ (in – ‘to cause to’ + flammare – ‘to catch fire’) and you’ll definitely feel like you are alight if you ever experience any of the classic symptoms of inflammation – redness, swelling, pain or heat.

 Inflammation is a normal physiological response to injury or infection in the body.
 It’s usually short-term or acute while the body gets to work defending and repairing.
 When you’ve sprained your ankle or have an infected cut your immune system sends special types of molecules called cytokines to the infected cut or trauma.
 These molecules signal and tell other immune cells to repair the damage.
 To get to these molecules to the site of infection or injury, your blood supply will increase resulting in redness, swelling, heat in the area with the injury.
 And while the inflammation process can be rather annoying but it’s completely necessary so healing can happen.